Skip to Main Content

 • Cicero, “Canvassing for the Consulship,” 35.

 BIBLIOGRAPHY: Author's last name, first name.
 "Chapter or essay title."
 In Book Title, edited by Editor's first & last names.
 Vol. number of Series Title, edited by Editor's first & last names, page numbers.
-City of Publication: Publisher, Year.
-Originally published in Editor/Translator's name, ed./trans., Book Title, vol. number (City of Publication: Publisher, Year).
+Publisher, Year.
+Originally published in Editor/Translator's name, ed./trans., Book Title, vol. number (Publisher, Year).

 Preface, foreward, or introduction of a book

-FIRST NOTE: Author of introduction's first & last names, introduction/preface to Book Title, by author of book's first & last names (City of Publication: Publisher, Year), page numbers.
+FIRST NOTE: Author of introduction's first & last names, introduction/preface to Book Title, by author of book's first & last names (Publisher, Year), page numbers.

-• James Rieger, introduction to Frankenstein; or, The Modern Prometheus, by Mary Wollstonecraft Shelley (Chicago: University of Chicago Press, 1982), xx–xxi.
+• James Rieger, introduction to Frankenstein; or, The Modern Prometheus, by Mary Wollstonecraft Shelley (University of Chicago Press, 1982), xx–xxi.

 SUBSEQUENT NOTES: Author of introduction's last name, introduction to Shortened Book Title, page numbers.